aykhans/oh-my-url/README.md

-# Run for development
+## Run with PostgreSQL

-## Rename and fill environment files
+- Rename and fill environment files:

-- Rename the following files:
-    - `/app/config/.env.example` to `/app/config/.env`
+    - `/app/config/postgres.env.example` to `/app/config/postgres.env`
     - `/config/postgresql/.env.example` to `/config/postgresql/.env`

-## Run with PostgreSQL

 - Run the following command to start the application with PostgreSQL:
     ```bash